If you’re lucky enough to share your name with a famous poultry brand, you can land a free turkey from Iceland this year.

 Probably not.

-While £10 is a decent saving on your turkey (imagine how many pigs in blankets you could buy instead), changing your name via deed poll would cost more and would take too long.
+While £10 is a decent saving on your turkey (imagine how many pigs in blankets you could buy instead), changing your name legally via deed poll would cost more and would take too long.

 Iceland offers

-At the moment, there are some live Iceland discount codes to get money off when you shop online.
+There are some live Iceland discount codes to get money off when you shop online.

-:: Come and join thousands of other savvy shoppers in the Reduce Your Supermarket Spend Facebook community to find out tips and tricks to save money on your food shop.
+:: Come and join thousands of other savvy shoppers in the Reduce Your Supermarket Spend Facebook community to learn tips and tricks to save money on your food shop.